Neill3d/OpenMoBu/docs/drivenPropertyConstraint.md

 # Driven Property Constraint

 The main usage is to transfer value of some non animatable property into an animatable property.
-For exapmple, to control a scale of a box by curve path length.
+For example, to control a scale of a box by curve path length.

 ### How To Use